 When is someone ready to begin speaking using ALG methods?

 Theoretically, one might begin to speak even almost from the very start, as it isn’t so much speaking in itself that creates problems as it is consciously trying to use and produce language.
-Many young children exposed to a new language start to say some things from very early on, but they generally aren’t consciously trying to it in the way that older learners typically are.
-However, for many adults learning a language, it seems that trying to speak is so ingrained that they might think that they are just speaking the second language much like the child would, when actually they are practicing it using adult abilities, like trying to practice saying things and getting them right.
+Many young children exposed to a new language start to say some things from very early on, but they generally aren’t consciously trying to in the way that older learners typically are.
+However, for many adults learning a language, it seems that trying to speak is so ingrained that they might think that they are just speaking the second language much like a child would, when actually they are practicing it using adult abilities, like trying to practice saying things and consciously trying to get them right.
 Because of this, I’ve often thought that it might be better in general to encourage adults who are following ALG-style approaches to deliberately and actively maintain a silent period for a few months or a few hundred hours of input at least.

-What I found was by just listening a lot to my target languages first, I could start to get a feel for what kind of speaking would be natural where I was at and what would be forced speaking.
+What I found was by just listening a lot to my target languages first, I could start to get a feel for what kind of speaking would be natural at the stage I was at and what would be forced speaking.
 With Thai, over time I started to hear the language in general more and more clearly, and in particular I heard words that I had heard and understood a lot in context much more clearly.
-Then these would start to “pop up” or come to mind automatically in situations where it would be natural to say them.
-This started with things like greetings, “yes/no” answers, and numbers, then more words and very simple phrases, then grew to longer sentences.
+Then these would start to “pop up”, or come to mind automatically, in situations where it would be natural to say them.
+This started with things like greetings, “yes/no” answers, and numbers, then more words and very simple phrases, then it grew to longer sentences.
 So speaking emerges gradually based on input, not all at once, although there might be dramatic leaps in some cases.
 Basically one should stick to what just comes to mind, what’s just “there”, rather than trying to consciously contrive language.

 Again, it might be so ingrained in many adults who start acquiring a second language to practice repeating or speaking that holding to a “silent period” might be necessary to develop a feel for what is natural output and what is forced.
-I did actively refrain from speaking to some extent partly for this reason and also as an experiment, but as I said I did start to say some things that I found started coming out naturally after a few months of input.
+I did actively refrain from speaking to some extent partly for this reason and also as an experiment, but as I said I did start to say some things that I found started to come out naturally after a few months of input.

 How does one make sure not to create a ratio of too much output compared to input?